koopjs/koop/packages/featureserver/README.md

 FeatureServer.route(req, res, data, options)
 ```

-- **data** is a geojson object extended with some additional properties.
+- **data** is either a geojson object extended with some additional properties or an object with a layers property which an array of extended geojson objects.
 These properties are optional and can be used to provide more specific metadata or to shortcut the built in filtering mechanism.

 e.g.